 Within 2 weeks of receiving a request for an initial application assessment, the Risk and Innovation team will carry out the initial assessment and categorise the firm according to the inherent risks and complexity of the applicant’s business model and activities.

 Although not an exhaustive list, the following factors will be taken into account when determining the inherent risk and complexity of an applicant’s business model and activities:

-- how the firm will be applying the distributed ledger technology and its maturity;
+- how the firm will be applying DLT and its maturity;

 - any added complexity due to the use of smart contracts;